lfnovo/code-expert-mcp/README.md

 ## How It Works

-The MCP Code Understanding Server processes repositories through a series of analysis steps:
+The MCP Code Expert Server processes repositories through a series of analysis steps:

 1. **Repository Cloning**: The server clones the target repository into its cache
 2. **Structure Analysis**: Analysis of directories, files, and their organization